ItaloHugoMDS/Threat_Hunting/README.md

 The conclusion is that neither of those TCP/HTTPS connections are reliable.
 Therefore, the data transmitted over them are untrustworthy and, consequently, malicious in nature.

-As well as the first malicious HTTP connection, neither of the previous ones has a DNS query resolved into the IP addresses, which can be seen in the next picture:
+As well as the first malicious HTTP connections, neither of the previous ones have a DNS query resolved into the IP addresses, which can be seen in the next picture:

 ![Encrypted Traffic 2 - Lack of DNS](./images/Encrypted_Traffic_2_Lack_of_DNS.png "Encrypted Traffic 2 - Lack of DNS")